Amateur Radio Station KD2BD

-The Amateur Radio Service benefits society in a variety of significant ways.
-Between providing critical communications in times of disaster when traditional means often fail, to enhancing international goodwill and developing new and innovative applications of emerging technologies, Amateur Radio Operators have a long and proud history of serving society and helping to advance the state of the radio art in a practical and affordable manner.
+Between providing critical communications in times of disaster when traditional means often fail, to enhancing international goodwill and developing new and innovative applications of emerging technologies, the Amateur Radio Service has a long and proud history of serving society and helping to advance the state of electronic communications.

-For me personally, Amateur Radio is a practical extension of my life-long interest in electronics.
-As such, much of the radio hardware and software that I use on a regular basis is that of my own creation and design.
-As an Amateur Radio Operator, my interests and activities gravitate toward intermediate and advanced communication methods and techniques.
-It is these areas that generally hold my interest and present more of a challenge to me than others.
+For me, Amateur Radio has always been a practical extension of my life-long interest in electronics.
+As such, much of the radio hardware and software that I employ on a regular basis are products of my own design.
+What follows are descriptions of some of my accomplishments as an Amateur Radio Operator, and the stories behind them.

-I began doing research on the subject, and by 1980, three years prior to becoming an Amateur Radio Operator (and while still in high school), had gathered enough parts to build an SSTV video monitor.
-I settled on building, "An SSTV Viewing Adapter For Oscilloscopes" published by Bill Briles, W7ABW, and Robert Gervenack, W7FEN in the June 1970 issue of "QST" magazine.
-The adpater also appeared in several editions of the ARRL Radio Amateur's Handbook in the early 1970s.
-The adapter was interfaced to a late 1950's vintage Model OM-2 Oscilloscope (that had been upgraded to a Model O-11), that served as a display device.
-The scope's 5BP1 CRT was replaced with a 5UP7, that had the long persistence phosphor needed for SSTV reception.
+I began doing research on the subject, and by 1980, had gathered enough parts to build a circuit that appeared in the 1972 edition of the ARRL Handbook entitled, "An SSTV Viewing Adapter For Oscilloscopes" by Bill Briles, W7ABW, and Robert Gervenack, W7FEN.
+The adapter was interfaced to my Father's (K2IIQ) Model OM-2 Oscilloscope (that he later upgraded to a Model O-11), that served as a display device.
+The scope's original 5BP1 CRT was replaced with a 5UP7, that had the long persistence phosphor needed for SSTV reception.

 Old SSTV gear